Nigerian food lovers and Nigerians all over the world depend daily on these foods to survive.

 Moi moi (beans pudding) is a Nigerian food that is loved by many people from Nigeria, I could serve it with pap or custard for breakfast.

 Moi moi can also be served as a main dish in Nigerian homes.

 13. Agidi (Eko) – Nigerian food

 I like to combine agidi and cooked beans and then serve with stew as you can see above.
 Agidi (eko) is food for the Yorubas, other ethnic groups in Nigeria also have a way of making this.

-Agidi is made from corn (maize), it is also loved by the Igbos.
+It made Agidi from corn (maize), the Igbos also loved it.